top of page

 The main thing about Aruba that you will need to conquer are Roundabouts!

 Roundabouts have yield signs at each entry point, designed for lower-speed driving with all traffic moving in the same direction, eliminating left turns across traffic and creating fewer stress points that can cause crashes.
+Whatever you do, DO NOT STOP INSIDE A ROUNDABOUT!!!!

 Don't worry though, everything is clearly marked with lots of signage on the road itself and big blue signs above so you will know which lane to get into for the direction you want to go.